AlecAivazis/jeeves/README.md

 Before Jeeves can track your guild bank's contents, you must tell him where he can display what is inside of your bank.
 To do this, an admin has to say `!jeeves-assign-bank` inside of the desired channel.

 Note: Jeeves will also create the `Banker` role if your discord doesn't have it.
-You can assign this role to users that you want to be able to move items in and out of the bank, without elevating them to an `Admin`.
+You should assign this role to users that you want to be able to move items in and out of the bank.

 ### Commands